-For this de-energization event, the results of the In-Event PSPS Risk Comparison Tool supported SCE's decision to de-energize, indicating that all circuits in scope for potential de-energization during this event21 had a PSPS benefit/risk ratio greater than 1.
-Thus, the estimated benefit of PSPS outweighed the estimated risk of PSPS for this event.
+For this high-threat event, the results of the PSPS In-Event Risk Comparison Tool supported SCE's decision to consider de-energizing Birchim and Tufa circuits, indicating that each circuit in scope for potential de-energization during this event had a PSPS benefit/risk ratio greater than $1.^{20}$.
+Therefore, the estimated benefit of PSPS outweighed the estimated risk of PSPS for each circuit in scope.

-4. Explanation of alternatives to de-energization considered and evaluation of each alternative.
+5. Explanation of alternatives considered and evaluation of eachalternative.

-Typically, ahead of the period of concern when fire weather that could potentially impact SCE service territory is forecasted, SCE undertakes precautionary measures to prevent the need for PSPS and/or to minimize customer impacts, including enacting operating restrictions,22 implementing fast curve settings23 and performing switching operations where possible on circuits in scope for potential de-energization.
+Ahead of the period of concern when fire weather that could potentially impact the SCE service territory is forecasted (and conditions warrant), SCE undertakes precautionary measures to prevent the need for PSPS and/or to minimize customer impacts, including enacting operating restrictions, implementing fast curve settings, and performing switching operations where possible on circuits in scope for potential de-energization.
 SCE also pre-patrols circuits in scope and deploys field personnel to circuits at risk to monitor real-time weather and Fire Potential Index data.
-However, in this event, the rapid onset of escalating fire weather conditions did not allow SCE adequate lead time to perform all the normal protocols, and proactive de-energization of one circuit was required immediately.
-SCE employed PSPS as a last resort measure to protect public safety as there were no other available alternatives to mitigate identified wildfire risk.
-SCE only de-energized one circuit where thresholds and de-energization triggers were being exceeded.
+Once in the period of concern, SCE employs PSPS as a last resort measure only when it is necessary to protect public safety, and there are no other available alternatives to mitigate identified wildfire risk.
+SCE only de-energizes those circuits and/or circuit sections where event-specific thresholds and deenergization triggers are being exceeded after exhausting all other alternatives.